sukupaperu/Simulateur-ARM/README.md

 ## Description

-This is yet another ARM processor simulator
+This is yet another ARM processor simulator.<br/>
 More precisely, this is an ARMv5 instruction set emulator.
 Thus, it is neither cycle accurate, nor very efficient.
 It has been designed as a teaching tool, with modular sources and memory/processor transactions trace capabilities.